PublicInMotionGmbH/ui-kit/packages/text-input/README.md

 # Talixo Text Input

-UI Component which represents Text Input, TODO: RTL with suffix and icons
+UI Component which represents Text Input

-## To do

-- [ ] RTL with suffix
-- [ ] RTL with icons

 ## How to install